top of page

 Montage

-More difficult than expected, I had to use all three (!) tire levers to push the tires over the rim.
-But the tire fell in its proper place in an instant, neither pushing nor squeezing to find the right fit.
-I cound not find a direction indicator on the tire.
-I always ride the tires around the suggested 10 bars as written on the tire wall.
+It was more challenging than anticipated; I needed all three tire levers to get the tires over the rim.
+However, the tire quickly settled into place without any need for pushing or squeezing to fit correctly.
+I couldn't locate a direction indicator on the tire.
+I consistently ride the tires at the recommended 10 bars as indicated on the tire wall.

 Ride Quality

-In both dry and wet conditions the ride quality was flawless!
-I never slipped on a wet surface even during a hard rain; neither on the road nor on-road marking and manhole covers.
-They ran smoother than the Continentals and were very stable at high speed.
-These tires gave me a lot of confidence; I cornered much faster & rode in a more aero position than on my previous tires.
-But don't tell my wife.
+Whether in dry or wet conditions, the ride quality was impeccable!
+I never lost traction on wet surfaces, even in heavy rain, including road markings and manhole covers.
+They performed more smoothly than the Continentals and remained very stable at high speeds.
+These tires boosted my confidence significantly; I took corners faster and rode in a more aerodynamic position compared to my previous tires.
+Just don't mention it to my wife.

 Wear & Puncture Protection